fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_debug.md

 ## Overview
 :::module
-  This module provides debug tools for executing commands.
+  This module provides debug tools for the executing command.

 :::